 - Electronic Transactions and Code Sets Rule

-- National identifier requirements for employers, providers and health plans
+- National identifier requirements for employers, providers, and health plans

 - Security Rule

-So long as you are a HIPAA covered entity, you must comply with the Security Rule.
+A HIPAA-covered entity must comply with the Security Rule.
 You are a HIPAA covered entity if you are or provide one of the following:

 - Covered Health Care Provider

 - Medicare Prescription Drug Card Sponsors

 To ensure you’re complying with the Security Rule, take this step-by-step approach:

 Assess your current security, taking special note of any risks and gaps (this is called a risk assessment or risk analysis, and some organizations specialize in hosting-related needs ensures that you can spend your time and energy worrying about other aspects of HIPAA compliance, and leaving the Technical and Physical safeguards for HIPAA and security (listed above) to us.
 Get in touch with us today and find out how our team of HIPAA-compliant hosting specialists can make your life easier with any of our Cloud Hosting Solutions.